SimonWoodtli/zet/20230303072940/README.md

 ### 1.3 Encrypt primary/secondary Partitions:

+> 🧐 If you use the same luks password for multiple disks, partitions and want them to autostart at boot time, you only need to enter it for one disk/partition

 1. encrypt primary: `cryptsetup -y -v luksFormat --label crypto-nixos /dev/sdXX2`
 1. encrypt secondary: `cryptsetup -y -v luksFormat --label crypto-data /dev/sdXX3`
 1. decrypt primary: `cryptsetup open /dev/sdXX2 primary`, primary is just the name to mount the container later